 Employees should be made aware as much as possible just how their performance and efforts affect the business.
 This ensures that the work employees put in feels ‘meaningful’ to them.

-The key themes we’ve found when looking into employee motivation is that employees want to feel valued and have meaning to what they do.
+The key themes we’ve found when looking into employee motivation and retention is that employees want to feel valued and have meaning to what they do.
 Employees also tend to respond well to increased responsibility and challenge.
 Employers can do a number of things to help meet the needs of their employees, many of which are quite simple to do.
 Certainly making employees feel more valued can go a long way!

 Looking for a comprehensive employee benefits platform?
 We’ve got you covered.